robertdebock/robertdebock.github.io/index.md

 ```

 ## Tests
-Multiple tests exist, read [more about testing](testing.html)
+Unit tests and integration tests are use to verify the quality of the roles, read [more about testing](testing.html)

 ## Distributions
 The goal is to let all Ansible roles work on as many distributions as possible, but this is sometimes not possible.
+For each distribution, the current and previous release is tested.
+A role may work on diferent distributions, like Red Hat Enterprise Linux (RHEL), but it's not tested against it.
 By default these Linux distributions are included in the tests:

 | Distribution | Version(s)  |
 |--------------|-------------|